Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 The software will commence data acquisition, utilizing the predefined decay time for self-calibration.
 Data acquisition will automatically cease upon reaching the designated number of frames.
 Note that this calibration process is a one-time requirement and is not necessary for future data acquisitions as long as you remain in the same experiment configuration session.

-After successful calibration, you are ready to proceed with.
+After successful calibration, you are ready to proceed with the [data acquisition](#data-mode)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>